adhiluphanna/deliciousrecipeh/content/post/952-step-by-step-guide-to-prepare-homemade-jimmy-brown-and-39-s-shrimp-cocktail.md

 ##### Steps to make Jimmy Brown&#39;s Shrimp Cocktail:

-1. Devein, shell &amp; clean the shrimp
+1. Devein, shell & clean the shrimp
-1. Finally slice the lettuce &amp; avocado
+1. Finally slice the lettuce & avocado
-1. Combine the mayo, ketchup, worcesteshire &amp; lemon juice.
-Salt &amp; pepper to taste.
+1. Combine the mayo, ketchup, worcesteshire & lemon juice.
+Salt & pepper to taste.
 1. Now its about building...
-Place lettuce at base of bowl followed by shrimp, avocado &amp; sauce.
+Place lettuce at base of bowl followed by shrimp, avocado & sauce.